gauthamns/gauthamns.github.io/source/_posts/2013-07-29-first-post.markdown

 So here is what I would like to do: Every blog post will be accompanied by a Github project.
 Every post will have a common theme.
 A question.
 And an answer to it.

+All posts are divided into 3 catagories: beginner, intermediate & advanced.

 Test embeding code
 ``` ruby
 rake deploy